 Every single one of my card issuers offered me access to some version of my credit score for free.
 I figured this was a good place to begin, considering these banks already had access to my sensitive financial data.

-Next, I checked Mint.com, which is money management website I use to track my financial accounts.
-Mint offered me a free VantageScore 3.0 as well, based on data from my TransUnion report.
+Next, I checked Mint.com, a money management website I use to track my financial accounts.
+Mint offered me a free VantageScore® 3.0 as well, based on data from my TransUnion report.
 I also remembered that years ago, I had signed up for an account at Credit Karma, a website that offers free credit scores for educational purposes.
-I logged in and it updated my information, yielding the same VantageScore 3.0 also based on TransUnion data.
+I logged in and it updated my information, yielding the same VantageScore® 3.0 also based on TransUnion data.
 The number produced by Mint and Credit Karma was the same, which makes sense because they both employ the same scoring model using data from the same credit bureau.

 Finally, I am also a premium member of Experian IdentityWorks, which includes quarterly access to my credit reports at all three bureaus and the FICO® 8 Scores calculated from them, in addition to credit score tracking over time.
 I was able to see my three FICO® 8 Scores based on data from each credit bureau.
 (For the record, the three scores from each different bureau were very close, but not exactly the same.
 It reminded me to examine my credit reports more closely to see where the discrepancies might come from.)

-The bottom line is that you can find your credit scores four ways:
+The bottom line is that you can find your credit scores in four ways: